artakhak/IoC.Configuration/docs/loading-ioc-configuration/loading-from-modules.rst

 Loading from Modules
 ====================

-To load the IoC configuration from XML configuration file use method **IoC.Configuration.DiContainerBuilder.DiContainerBuilder.StartFileBasedDi()** as shown below.
+To load the IoC configuration from XML configuration file use method **IoC.Configuration.DiContainerBuilder.DiContainerBuilder.StartCodeBasedDi()** as shown below.

 .. sourcecode:: csharp
      :linenos: